scala/docs.scala-lang/_overviews/scala3-macros/tutorial/quotes.md

 // equivalent to
 ${ body(using quotes) }
 ```
-If you explicitly name a `Quotes` `quotes` you will shadow this definition.
+Warning: If you explicitly name a `Quotes` `quotes`, you will shadow this definition.

-When we write a top level splice in a macro we are calling something similar to the following definition.
+When we write a top-level splice in a macro, we are calling something similar to the following definition.
 This splice will provide the initial `Quotes` associated with the macro expansion.
 ```scala
 def $[T](x: Quotes ?=> Expr[T]): T = ...